hanwenzhu/lean-premise-server/README.md

-A server that hosts a Lean premise selection service.
+This is a server that hosts a Lean premise selection service.

 The front-end Lean code is at [premise-selection](https://github.com/hanwenzhu/premise-selection).
+See its README for more context on this premise selector.
+This premise selection is developed as part of [LeanHammer](https://github.com/JOSHCLUNE/LeanHammer).

 ## Deployment